Chapter 1.3: Running A Program

 bark("Hello, World!");

-Save this file and open the terminal in the same directory as the main.glang file (use the cd command, or right click > open terminal in that directory).
-To run this file, we type the following:
+Open the terminal in the same directory as the main.glang file (use the cd command, or right click > open terminal in that directory), and run the code by typing the following:

 glang main.glang

 That's it!
 You should see Hello, World! inside the terminal.
-Congrats on writing the first line of GLang 🎉🎉
+Congrats on running your first GLang program 🎉🎉

 Your Challenge 🤔